-The upcoming session at NAfME’s National In-Service conference will look at all three types of social capital.
+My upcoming session at the NAfME National Conference will look at all three types of social capital.
 This blog post, however, will focus primarily on strategies to build bonding social capital within an ensemble.
 By creating a community culture in our choral program (in addition to quality teaching), we can create stronger bonds between students that will result in greater retention and recruitment rates.

 - Create shared norms and values.
 What are your ensemble’s goals and priorities?
 Creating an overall vision and communicating that vision will help your students “get behind” the energy and hours they are devoting to the ensemble.
 The vision will also provide direction when there are competing priorities for the ensemble’s time.
 For example, some programs have music literacy or high festival ratings as their goals, while others value the conforming of individuals into a unified entity.
 Understanding what goals or priorities are innate in your choir’s culture can help you capitalize on those bonds among your students.

 - Create opportunities for fellowship.
 Fellowship can be thought of as an elevated version of having fun.
 It involves creating experiences that help deepen the respect and appreciation students have for one another.
 While singing at times can innately create fellowship, there are also non-singing activities that can augment these bonds.
 It can be as simple as wearing nametags and enjoying treats after a rehearsal or as complex as an off-site overnight retreat or week-long tour.